Dissimilar Metal Welding with Fiber Lasers

 Welding aluminium to copper

-To weld the dissimilar metals of aluminium and copper together, you should use a copper-aluminium transition insert piece.
+To weld aluminium and copper together, you should use a copper-aluminium transition insert piece.

 Alloys are used instead of pure aluminium because the mix of metals used maximises the benefits of the aluminium alloy.
 The metal itself offers a range of advantages such as its ductile and corrosion resistant nature, as well as a high level of electrical conductivity.
 But it is alloyed with other metals in order to provide it with a higher strength too.